dteix/bolierProject/README.md

 26.< /HTML > : closing of the HTML tag or HyperText Markup Language.
 This is the file retrieved by a web browser once it builds a request for a web page in the form of a HTTP that gets rendered or translated to a HTML web page

+# Boilerplate: Descriptions Of All Files
+# February 23, 2019
+# David Salazar